If you are into art, especially those that involves paper, this is a fundamental understanding that you’d need to grasp:

-Understanding paper grain direction that is.
+Understanding paper grain direction

-Here’s what we’ll cover in this quick guide:
+And that’s what we’ll cover in this quick guide:

 Why Paper Grain Direction Matters